bmcc-mmp/mmp460/wordpress/anatomy-theme.md

 layout: class
 site: MMP 460 Multimedia Project Lab
 categories: wordpress
-title: The anatomy of a WordPress Theme
+title: Anatomy of a WordPress Theme
 ---

-## Anatomy of a WordPress theme
+## Anatomy of a WordPress Theme

 A WordPress theme consists of template files for parts of the pages, such as header, footer, sidebar and for different types of content, such as posts, static pages, comments and more.